 Upsizing: Moving Up in Real Estate Websites

-My “starter website” was a great learning experience.
-I used it as a test-kitchen for discovering what did and did not work in search engine optimization, content marketing, keyword strategies, tracking and measuring, and the importance of owning your own digital content.
+My “starter site” was a great learning experience.
+I used it as a test-kitchen for discovering what did and did not work in search engine optimization, content marketing, keyword strategies, tracking and measuring, and the importance of owning your digital content.

-Although the new brokerage I chose to work with also offered its own website platform, and I did set it up for the sake of having it, I focused on directing traffic to a new website that I’d own.
+Although the new brokerage I chose to work with also offered a website platform, and I did set it up for the sake of having it, I focused on directing traffic to a new website that I’d own.

 My business was gaining traction, and others were beginning to take notice.